kwartile/connected-component/README.md

 We first build a List of nodePairs (```RDD[(Long, Long)]```), from the list of given cliques.
 We then apply the Large Star and Small Star operations on the list of node pairs.

-We implemented the large star as follows:
+We implemented the Large Star algorithm as follows:
 ```
 LargeStar
 Input: List of nodePair(a, b)